Richard E. Nisbett

 Richard Eugene Nisbett (born June 1, 1941) is an American social psychologist and writer.
 He is the Theodore M. Newcomb Distinguished Professor of social psychology and co-director of the Culture and Cognition program at the University of Michigan at Ann Arbor.
 Nisbett's research interests are in social cognition, culture, social class, and aging.
 He received his Ph.D. from Columbia University, where his advisor was Stanley Schachter, whose other students at that time included Lee Ross and Judith Rodin.

+Education

+Nisbett received an A.B. from Tufts University in Psychology in 1962 and his PhD from Columbia University, in 1966 in Social Psychology.

 Research

 Perhaps his most influential publication is "Telling more than we can know: Verbal reports on mental processes" (with T. D. Wilson, 1977, Psychological Review, 84, 231–259), one of the most often cited psychology articles published, with over 13,000 citations.
 This article was the first comprehensive, empirically based argument that a variety of mental processes responsible for preferences, choices, and emotions are inaccessible to conscious awareness.
 Nisbett and Wilson contended that introspective reports can provide only an account of "what people think about how they think," but not "how they really think."
 Some cognitive psychologists disputed this claim, with Ericsson and Simon (1980) offering an alternative perspective.

 Nisbett's book The Geography of Thought: How Asians and Westerners Think Differently...
 And Why (Free Press; 2003) contends that "human cognition is not everywhere the same," that Asians and Westerners "have maintained very different systems of thought for thousands of years," and that these differences are scientifically measurable.

 Nisbett's book Intelligence and How to Get It: Why Schools and Cultures Count (2009) argues that environmental factors dominate genetic factors in determining intelligence.
 The book received extensive favorable attention in the press and from some fellow academics; for example, University of Pennsylvania psychologist Daniel Osherson wrote that the book was a "hugely important analysis of the determinants of IQ".
 On the other hand, more critical reviewers such as Harvard's James J. Lee argued that the book failed to grapple with the strongest evidence for genetic factors in individual and group intelligence differences.